 - CanvasMask: Use the same controls as CanvasFog for masking purposes (linear, circle, rectangle gradients with depth interaction).

-- ColorMask: Use the color of the image to create a dynamic mask, altho it doesn't mask stuff very well in its state.
+- ColorMask: Use the color and luma of the image to create a dynamic mask.

 - PD80_06_Luma_Fade: Use the scene luminance to mask shaders.